"Go See Terry"

 It was the right turn of obedience beforehand.

 The step of faith.
 Laughably small.
 But on the other side of it was a provision I could never have arranged for myself.
+Then nearly seven years later, when I decide to replace it, a friend rolls up with $2000 cash in hand for the easiest sale ever.

 That’s often how it works.